-Roasted Banana Filled Banana Cupcakes with Chocolate Ganache are a lower calorie and fat delicious dessert.
-Make them for a birthday or celebration.
+Roasted Banana Filled Banana Cupcakes with Chocolate Ganache are a lower calorie and low fat delicious dessert.
+Make them for a healthy birthday or celebration.

 Having a little one really does make birthday’s special all over again.
 She wanted to go for a walk with Daddy the other day so they could make a plan for my Birthday.
 She will run into our room in the morning and snuggle up to me for her daily back rub and say Happy Birthday.
 She will, of course, open all cards and presents.
 She is quite the expert.
 My parents will come over and we will have dinner and cake.
 It’s the perfect way to spend a birthday.